Debbie Harry: 1981–1996: Solo work and acting

-After Blondie split up in 1982, Harry's solo output slowed down as she cared for ailing partner Chris Stein.
-She released the single "Rush Rush" in 1983 (produced by Giorgio Moroder and taken from the film Scarface), but it was commercially unsuccessful.
+Harry released the single "Rush Rush" in 1983 (produced by Giorgio Moroder and taken from the film Scarface), but it was commercially unsuccessful.
 The same year, Harry had a leading role in David Cronenberg's body horror film Videodrome (1983), playing the sadomasochistic lover of a television producer who uncovers an underground video output of snuff films.
 Harry received rave reviews for her performance in the film.
 Critic Howard Hampton noted in a retrospective that Harry "carries herself with the wry, burned-out, but still titillated instincts of a voyager buying a one-way ticket for the outer limits.
 A vivid, smallish part can either anchor or undo a risky, conceptually spiky film like David Cronenberg's viscerally deranged phantasia: Harry's presence grounds it in acute, self-aware reality."

+In July 1985, Harry and Warhol collaborated on a presentation for Commodore at Lincoln Center, and she was given an Amiga 1000 computer.
+Later that year, she was the first guest on Warhol's MTV show Andy Warhol's Fifteen Minutes.
+Harry said of her friendship with Warhol, "I think the best thing [Andy Warhol] taught me was always to be open to new things, new music, new style, new bands, new technology and just go with it.
+Never get mired in the past and always accept new things whatever age you are."

-A new single, "Feel The Spin" (taken from the film Krush Groove), was released as a limited 12" single in 1985, which peaked at No.5 on the Billboard Dance Chart.
+A new single, "Feel the Spin" (taken from the film Krush Groove), was released as a limited 12" single in 1985, which peaked at No.5 on the Billboard Dance chart.
 In 1986, Harry released her second solo album, called Rockbird, which peaked at No.97 in the US, and No.31 in the UK (where it has been certified gold for 100,000 sales by the BPI).
 The single "French Kissin' in the USA" gave Harry her only UK solo top 10 hit (No.8) and became a moderate US hit (No.57).
 Other singles released from the album were "Free to Fall" and "In Love with Love", with the latter completely re-recorded in London with hit British producers Stock Aitken Waterman (SAW).
 The track hit No.1 on the US Dance Charts and was released with several remixes.
 Harry also recorded another track with SAW during the same sessions, "Mind Over Matter", which was never officially released.

 In 1987, Harry starred opposite Alec Baldwin in the comedy mystery film Forever, Lulu, playing the title character.

 "Liar, Liar" was recorded by Harry for the soundtrack album Married to the Mob in 1988 and was produced by Mike Chapman.
 It was their first collaboration since the 1982 Blondie album The Hunter.
 The same year, Harry starred as Velma Von Tussle in John Waters's satirical dance film Hairspray.